cassiancc/ASE220-02-petshelter/README.md

 Cassian Godsted - Migrated JS array to JSON file and wrote code to load from JSON via fetch request.
 Fixed bugs resulting from new modal and pagination views.

 Jeffrey Perdue - Created pagination view with read more button.
+Added 20 more pets to JSON data array.

 Christian Lane - Created a modal that pulled pet data on click.